RubioApps/RubioGuard/docs/2-Protection.md

 ## Authorization to the Cache Manager

 If you want to use the cache manager from Squid, you might use a password.
-This extension of Squid Proxy server allows to collect the statistics of the server.
+The Cache Manager is an extension of Squid Proxy Server allows to collect the statistics of the server.

 In order to preserve the privacy of the members of your family (do not forget this configuration is only for domestic purposes), I recommend to protect it with a password.

 ```
 cachemgr_passwd [PASSWORD FOR THE CACHE MANAGER] all
 ```

 For further information about the Cache Manager, please visit [Ubuntu Docs](https://manpages.ubuntu.com/manpages/trusty/man8/cachemgr.cgi.8.html)

 ## Access Control List (ACL)

-Here I have defined the shortnames of the rules used by Squid.
-I have commented each block so you can easily understand the purpose of each one.
+I have defined the shortnames of the rules used by Squid.
+I have commented each block, so you can easily understand the purpose of each one.

+NOTE:

-NOTICE: the term 'BUMP' refers the steps used during the process where Squid decrypt, storage in the cache and re-encrypt, the Secured connections (TLS/SSL) between the client (any device connected zt home to the proxy) and the server (any web page you want to browse).
+The term **BUMP** refers to the steps used during the process where Squid decrypts, stores in the cache and re-encrypts the Secured connections (TLS/SSL) between the client (any device connected to the proxy) and the remote server (any web page you want to browse).

 ```
 # Protocols